Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 4. Manage Outreach and Due Diligence

-During active fundraising, your fractional CFO handles investor questions about financials, provides additional analysis as requested, and manages the due diligence process.
+During active fundraising, your fractional CFO handles investor questions about financials, provides additional analysis as requested, and manages due diligence and risk management.
 This often involves responding to detailed diligence requests and explaining variance between projections and actuals.
 The fractional CFO becomes your primary financial spokesperson, allowing you to focus on telling the product and vision story.

 5. Support Term-Sheet Negotiation